 Organic Gardening vs. Synthetic Gardening

-The organic growing vs. synthetic growing battle has been going on for decades amongst gardeners but recently, due to several high-profile articles on synthetic fertilizer's sometimes harmful effects on the environment, organic fertilizers have been making a comeback in the MMJ cultivation community especially amongst greenhouse cultivators and outdoor and indoor soil gardeners.
+The organic growing vs. synthetic growing battle has been going on for decades amongst gardeners but recently, due to several high-profile articles on synthetic fertilizer's sometimes harmful effects on the environment, organic fertilizers have been making a comeback in the cultivation community especially amongst greenhouse cultivators and outdoor and indoor soil gardeners.

 Depending on who you ask, an organic grower or a large, synthetic, cultivator, one is better than the other when it comes to yields, taste and overall effects.